Lendwise Borrower interview with Freencky P Portas.

 I finished my undergraduate degree in Business Entrepreneurship and Innovation in 2016 and although I always knew I wanted to go on to study for a Masters, I didn’t know what I wanted to do at that point.

-How difficult was it going back to study at University after two years in full time employment?
+How difficult was it going back to study at University after two years of full-time employment?

-It was a really tough decision to make after two years working full time.
-You get used to earning a certain amount of money and then you have to go back to university and working part time again, it is hard to readjust.
-You worry about how you’re going to maintain the lifestyle that you’ve have been accustomed to, particularly living in an expensive city like London.
+It was a really tough decision to make after two years of working full-time.
+You get used to earning a certain amount of money and then you have to go back to university and work part-time again, it is hard to readjust.
+You worry about how you’re going to maintain the lifestyle that you’ve been accustomed to, particularly living in an expensive city like London.

 How did you decide on publishing and UCL?

-I’ve always been very passionate about books so this led me to thinking about a career in publishing.
-There’s not a lot of courses to choose from in this area and it eventually it came down to a decision between UCL, Oxford Brookes and one other university.
+I’ve always been very passionate about books so this led me to think about a career in publishing.
+There were not a lot of courses to choose from in this area and it eventually came down to a decision between UCL, Oxford Brookes and one other university.

-The course description at UCL stressed that they help students to set up internships and work placements through the strong industry connections that they have.
-My undergraduate degree wasn’t very practical, so I wanted to choose a course that was more hands on and provided connections to the industry and potential job opportunities.
+The course description at UCL stressed that they help students set up internships and work placements through the strong industry connections that they have.
+My undergraduate degree wasn’t very practical, so I wanted to choose a course that was more hands-on and provided connections to the industry and potential job opportunities.

 What was the best thing about the course?

 My course was only a year long but after six or seven months the university had helped me to get an internship with a publishing company in London.
-The course taught me about the industry and how it works, but also gave me insight into what employers are looking for when hiring.
+The course taught me about the industry and how it works but also gave me insight into what employers are looking for when hiring.
 The professors helped me to understand how to market myself and how to approach a job application or interview.
-This clearly paid off as I was lucky enough to be offered a full-time position with the company within two months of my placement and I’m still there now.
+This effort paid off, and I secured a full-time position with the company within two months of my placement.
+I am still with the company.

 How easy was it to get the funding you needed?

-I did run into a problem with funding as I was told that I didn’t qualify for a Masters loan.
-I had already started my course at that point and only had a few weeks before I was due to make my first payment.
-I didn’t have any idea how I was going to do that.
+I found out I was not eligible for a government Master’s loan.
+After already starting my course at that point and only had a few weeks before I was due to make my first payment.
+The decision was tough and I didn’t have any idea how I was going to do that.

 I started by applying for a bank loan but going through the drawn-out application process I realised it wasn’t the right option.
 I would have had to start repaying the loan straight away and the interest rate was fairly high.

-Instead I decided to start searching for specialist education lenders and that’s when I found Lendwise.
+Instead, I decided to start searching for specialist education lenders and that’s when I found Lendwise.
 There were a few other providers out there but Lendwise had the best reviews from other borrowers and offered the greatest flexibility.
-I applied for a loan and was given the money in less than a week or so.
+All in all, the process was quicker than expected – which enabled me to pay the fees in time.

-What advice would you give to anyone thinking of studying a postgraduate degree?
+What advice would you give to anyone thinking of studying for a postgraduate degree?

 The most important thing to do is research.
 You need to have a clear idea of what you want to study and why.
 A lot of people choose an undergraduate degree without a clear career plan in place because they are young and don’t have the professional experience or insight to make an informed decision.